 - build long-term economic stability and social mobility.

-The survey asked CFs to identify their grantmaking and non-grantmaking activities in four specific categories:
+The survey asked community foundations to identify their grantmaking and non-grantmaking activities in four specific categories:

 - Asset Development: programs and policies — for example, financial-literacy and debt-reduction services — that help low-income people increase their income and financial security.